 Topic: In this topic, we will be really focussing on our Science skills, learning all about changes of state, including solids, liquids and gases, and carrying out lots of investigations and tests.
 We will be learning about how potions have been used in history and then using all our learning to design and develop our very own spells and potions!

-English: In English, we will be reading George’s Marvellous Medicine by Road Dahl and writing instructions for our own potion, to then go on performance poetry.
+English: In English, we will be reading The Wizards of Once and writing instructions for our own potion.
+We will then focus on performance poetry.

 Maths: In Maths, we will be developing our understanding of fractions!
 We will also be looking at time and using information we have collected to draw a variety of graphs.